 Lead, however, is even more harmful for the very young.

 Rarely, lead gets into water from the erosion of natural underground deposits or industrial activity.
-It is much more likely to enter drinking water through corrosion as it passes through lead pipes, soldered connections, household plumbing, metal faucets and fixtures, and brass fittings on submersible well pumps.
-As other environmental controls have been placed on leaded gasoline, lead solder, leaded paint, and use of lead in housewares, drinking water as a source of lead over the past several decades has steadily increased in importance.
+It is much more likely to enter drinking water through corrosion as it passes through lead and galvanized pipes, soldered connections, brass fittings and fixtures within the household plumbing, and brass fittings on submersible well pumps.
+Lead solder was banned in 1986.
+Even so, lead can be found in the drinking water of older houses containing lead solder.
+Prior to 2014, plumbing could contain up to 8% by weight of lead.
+As other environmental controls have been placed on leaded gasoline, lead solder, leaded paint, and use of lead in housewares, drinking water as a potential source of lead exposure over the past several decades has steadily increased in importance.

-The EPA has estimated that about 40 million Americans are exposed to drinking water lead concentrations that it considers to be a health risk.
+The EPA has estimated that about 40 million Americans are exposed to drinking water lead concentrations that exceed 15 ug/L for municipal water.

 A survey of private water supplies (homes using wells and springs) across Pennsylvania, for example, found 20 percent contained unsafe lead levels -- a corrosion problem that persisted in all regions of the state.
-Water corrodes lead from metal plumbing at increased rates as its acidity increases and its concentration of calcium carbonate decreases.
+Water corrodes plumbing containing lead at increased rates as its acidity increases and its concentration of calcium carbonate decreases.
 A drinking water below a pH of 7 with a low calcium carbonate (CaCo3, limestone, chalk) content will generally corrode lead from a building's plumbing system.

 Water standing in contact with a building's plumbing will be the first water out of the tap in the morning; therefore, lead concentrations in drinking water usually are the highest in the first water out of the system.
-These lead concentrations will decrease as the water is run.
+Researchers in Flint, Michigan found the highest concentrations in the second draw which was collected after 45 seconds of flushing.
+The EPA Lead and Copper rule needs to be strengthened to address variables such as pre-flushing and low flow rate.
+Soluble lead concentrations will decrease as the water is run but particulate levels of lead may not.
 If lead pipes, leaded solder, or brass fixtures are present, even relatively noncorrosive water can dissolve dangerous amounts of lead if the water sits in contact with these materials for an hour or more.
 Similarly, heat will accelerate the lead corrosion process, so hot water will typically yield higher lead concentrations than cold water samples taken from the same tap.
 As noted below, parents are cautioned against using first flush tap water for preparing infant formula, and never to use hot water for that purpose.

 A more recent contributor to the problem of lead corrosion in public water systems is the switch in disinfection agents from chlorine to chloramines.
 Chlorine reacts with dissolved organic matter in water to create by-products that are suspected of causing human health problems, including some forms of cancer.
 So, many public water treatment plants now are beginning to use chloramines, combinations of chlorine and ammonia.
-Unfortunately in some previously lead-stable public water supplies this switch has coincided with an increase in lead in the drinking water, perhaps because chloramines cause an increase in the water's corrosivity.
+Unfortunately, in some previously lead-stable public water supplies this switch has coincided with an increase in lead in the drinking water, perhaps because chloramines changed the redox potential of the water.
+The change in redox potential destabilized existing scale in the pipeline and a more soluble form of lead was formed.

 It should be noted that some trade agreements with foreign nations still allow them to export plumbing components for sale in America that are not lead free and that, in fact, can contain significant amounts of lead.